-This can lead to sudden swelling and bruising of the area.
+Occasionally the blood vessels break and cause a clot to form inside the cyst.
+This can lead to sudden swelling and bruising of the area around the eye, pushing the eyeball forward.
 This can be painful and the appearance of the bruising can be upsetting.
 The cysts can also become infected.
+They can interfere with both the look and function of your child's eye.
 Sclerotherapy is a way of trying to reduce the size of the cysts so that they are smaller and less troublesome.

 Sclerotherapy is carried out in the Department of Radiology by a doctor (radiologist) who specialises in using imaging to carry out procedures.
-This information sheet only explains about lymphatic sclerotherapy.
+This information sheet only explains about orbital sclerotherapy.
 For information about other sclerotherapy procedures, see our information sheets available from our department, the Pals Office or our website.